 Aftercare is not an optional recommendation,

-Properly caring for your eyelash extensions is extremely important to achieve good retention and prevent infection.
-Not following aftercare will result in needing fills more often or a trip to the doctor - the better you take care of them, the longer they will last!
+Properly cleansing and caring for your eyelash extensions is extremely important to achieve good retention and prevent infection.
+Not following aftercare will result in needing fills more often or even a trip to the doctor to fight an infection - the better you take care of them, the longer they will last!

 AVOID TOUCHING THEM